Updated: Jun 7, 2022

-Resilience is now being taken seriously within organisations and thankfully HR and OD functions are starting recognise that resilience should be assessed and worked on with both individuals and teams.
-There has been a huge misunderstanding (and this still exists in many organisations) around what resilience actually is, and still for many, resilience means being 'tough' and that you build resilience taking teams through 'Tough Mudder' and 'Training with the Marines' type events.
-We now know that resilience, in reality, is simply the ability and mindset that individuals and teams must possess so that they are able to face their challenges head on, react to them quickly and effectively, and indeed be better prepared to both 'bounce back' from challenges and also to 'bounce forward' to both anticipate, prepare for, and handle future challenges as they occur.
+Resilience is now finally being taken seriously within organisations and thankfully HR and OD functions are starting to recognise that resilience should be assessed and worked on with both individuals and teams.
+There has been a huge misunderstanding (and this still exists in many organisations) around what resilience actually is, and still for many, resilience means being 'tough' and that you can build resilience by taking teams through 'Tough Mudder' and 'Training with the Marines' type events.
+We now know that resilience, in reality, is simply the ability and mindset that individuals and teams must possess so that they are able to face their challenges head on, react to them quickly, positively, and effectively, and be better prepared to both 'bounce back' from challenges and also to 'bounce forward' to both anticipate, prepare for, and handle future challenges as they occur.
 You don't have to be 'physically tough' in order to do this but individuals and teams do need to be 'mentally strong' in order to be as resilient as possible.

 So what can teams do to build trust across the team and beyond to its senior leadership stakeholders?